tljm/jpp/README.md

 Please note two facts:

 1. All elements of the document's structure are optional.
-1. All JPP documents have always the same structure.
+1. All mdJPP documents have always the same structure.

 ### Example

-Let's use JPP tagging for *dr. No* notes:
+Let's use mdJPP tagging for *dr. No* notes:
 ```
 **ACME**